jydidier/keywordfs/README.md

 ```
 Then, you can enjoy it by going to the mountpoint.

+For all subdirectories, a symlink named **@** is generated that points to the
+related actual directory.

 ## TODO

-Many things are still needed for this proof of concept
+Many things are still needed for this proof of concept to work perfectly:

 * robustify many FUSE operations
 * check performance issues that may arise
-* transform it as a usable npm package